Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-Folks with blue eyes have a better night vision than those with dark-colored eyes.
-Even though this strikes many as contentious, it is a hypothesis that seems to make sense from an evolutionary stand point.
+Folks with blue eyes have better night vision than those with dark-colored eyes.
+Even though this strikes many as contentious, it is a hypothesis that seems to make sense from an evolutionary standpoint.
 Looking at the distribution of blue-eyed people in the world, the farther north you go there more likely you’ll find someone with blue eyes.
 It is believed that blue eyes help man and animal navigate their habitat during the long dark winter months of the northern hemisphere.

-While experts are still bridging gap between the night vision myth and solid scientific insight, let’s take a poll.
+While experts are still bridging the gap between the night vision myth and solid scientific insight, let’s take a poll.

-Do people with brown eyes have better reaction time?
+Do people with brown eyes have better reaction times?
 This interesting theory was investigated by the University of Louisville, in a study that grouped light-eyed and dark-eyed individuals to compare their performances .
 They found that dark-eyed subjects had better reaction time and motor skills when performing tasks such as hitting a ball or boxing.
 Light-eyed subjects were better at tasks such as bowling and golf.

 Susceptibility to Certain Diseases

 There are several factors that have been linked to macular degeneration (MD), these include eye color.
-MD is a disease that affects the central vision of the eye due to deterioration of the eye’s macula.
+MD is a disease that affects the central vision of the eye due to the deterioration of the eye’s macula.
 This is the main cause of vision loss amongst the elderly

 MD is more common in people with blue and green eyes .
 This means that if you have blue eyes then you have a higher chance of developing MD than someone with brown eyes.
 Furthermore, if you have blue eyes and someone in your family has MD then your chance of developing MD increases even further.